More than 100K remain without power in Mass. but restoration expected soon

-COHASSET, MASS.
-(WHDH) - Thousands of people in Massachusetts are entering their third day in the dark and cold after a fall nor’easter created widespread power outages.
+PLYMPTON, MASS.
+(WHDH) - Thousands of people in Massachusetts endured their third day in the dark and cold after a fall nor’easter created widespread power outages.

+People there also rely on power to pump water, and residents say their patience is wearing thin.

+“I’m watching other communities turning back on and we are not,” Silva said. “it would have been different if I had had boots on the ground out here or just communicating with us where things are at, but it’s been nothing.”

-Eversource President and CEO Joe Nolan said he expects to see full restoration soon.
+Eversource officials said they expect to see full restoration in Plympton by noontime Saturday.

-“We gave a global ETR of Saturday night at 6 p.m.,” he said during a press conference Thursday.
+All schools, nursing facilities, and critical facilities throughought the Bay State had their power restored Friday afternoon, according to Eversource President and CEO Joseph R. Nolan.

 Cape Cod and the Islands, along with southeastern Mass., felt the brunt of the strong winds during the fall nor’easter that lasted from Tuesday to Wednesday.